tripptuttle/web/content/authors/ttuttle/_index.md

 ---

 My research is in Human-AI Interaction.
 I am particularly interested in the opaque, sociotechnical infrastructures that undergird intelligent systems – particularly web search.
-Also, I am a member of the <a href="https://ncpfastnetwork.com">NC PFAS Testing Network</a> Data Science team.
+Currently, I work with the <a href="https://ncpfastnetwork.com">NC PFAS Testing Network</a> Data Science team at <a href="https://renci.org">RENCI</a>.
 Prior to graduate school, I was UNC’s Fulbright Program Adviser and global program manager at the <a href="https://cgi.unc.edu">UNC Center for Global Initiatives</a>.